 Less commonly, a catheter is inserted through an incision in the neck and threaded through blood vessels into the liver to measure pressure in the portal blood vessels.

-Bleeding from esophageal varices Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
-Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more is a medical emergency.
+Bleeding from esophageal varices Stopping the bleeding is a medical emergency.
 Drugs such as vasopressin or octreotide may be given intravenously to make the bleeding veins contract and thus slow the bleeding.
 Blood transfusions are given to replace lost blood.
 Doctors usually use a flexible viewing tube (endoscope), inserted through the mouth into the esophagus to confirm that the bleeding is from varices.
 Working through the endoscope, doctors can use rubber bands to tie off the veins.

 To reduce the risk of bleeding from esophageal varices, doctors may try to reduce pressure in the portal vein.
 One way is to give beta-blocker drugs, such as timolol, propranolol, nadolol, or carvedilol.